-Those students who wish to audit a course may do so by submitting a letter for the approval of the Chairperson of the Department offering the course(s) and if they register during the registration period.
+Those students who wish to audit a course may do so by submitting a letter for the approval of the chairperson of the department offering the course(s) and only after they register during the registration period.
 They must also pay the corresponding fees and charges.
+Auditing students may attend lectures and are not allowed to take exams, interact with patients or participate in laboratories.